Eslam-Naser/mysql_secure_installation_Python/README.md

 * Python & **Idempotent** :sunglasses:
-  * Means that when you run it again, will not re-execute the commands *If the requirements meet the desired state*
+  * Means that when you run it again, will not re-execute the commands *If the desired state meets the current state*